Lokesh-666/Random-Password-Generator.github.io/README.md

 ## Usage

-1. When the program starts, it will ask you how long you want your password to be.
+1. When the program starts, it will ask you if you want to generate a password.
+2. Enter 'Y' for yes or 'N' for no.
-2. Enter the desired length for the password.
+3. If you choose 'Y', you will be prompted to enter the desired length for the password.
-3. The program will generate a random password of the specified length and display it.
+4. The program will generate a random password of the specified length and display it.
+5. If you choose 'N', the program will exit with a goodbye message.
+6. If you enter any other input, the program will display an error message and exit.

 ## Example

 ```
+Do you want to generate a password?
+Y/N?
+Y
 How long do you want your password to be?
 12
+The Password with length 12 is:

 *3d@9Lv#nE2!

+Do you want to generate a password?
+Y/N?
+N
+Okay, goodbye!
 ```

 ## Notes